strateos/transcriptic/test/README.md

 [Pytest Fixtures](https://pytest.org/latest/fixture.html) are used through out the package to reduce the need for duplicated code.
 This is also used for environment setup/teardown effects.
 There are a couple of common fixtures shared throughout the test package.
-- `mock_api_call`: This monkeypatches the API _req_call command with an offline/mock equivalent and can be used in conjunction with the `response_db` fixture
+- `test_api`: This sets up a test Connection and monkeypatches the api `_req_call` function with an offline/mock equivalent and can be used in conjunction with the `response_db` fixture
-- `test_ctx`: This sets up a test Connection and is often used in conjuction with the `mock_api_call` fixture
 - `response_db`, `json_db`: These fixtures are used for holding our MockResponse objects and Json objects respectively.

 ## Writing API Tests